JStunning/three-d-portfolio-website/README.md

 ## Description

-_{Using 3D models to show my projects, skills and contact info so employers know what I've done.}_
+_Using 3D models to show my projects, skills and contact info so employers know what I've done._

 ## Setup/Installation Requirements